Lemony Shrimp & Snow Pea Pasta

 - Additional grated lemon zest and chopped fresh parsley, optional

 - Cook pasta according to package directions.
-Meanwhile, in a large nonstick skillet, heat 1 tablespoon oil over medium heat.
-Add peas; cook and stir 2-3 minutes or until crisp-tender.
+Meanwhile, in a large cast-iron or other heavy skillet, heat 1 tablespoon oil over medium heat.
+Add peas; cook and stir until crisp-tender, 2-3 minutes.
 Remove and keep warm.

 - In same pan, heat remaining oil over medium-high heat.
-Add shrimp; cook and stir 2-3 minutes or until shrimp turn pink.
+Add shrimp; cook and stir until shrimp turn pink, 2-3 minutes.
 Add garlic, 1/2 teaspoon salt and 1/4 teaspoon pepper; cook and stir 1 minute longer.

 - Drain pasta, reserving 1/2 cup pasta water.
 Add pasta to shrimp mixture; stir in peas and tomatoes.
 In a small bowl, whisk lemon juice, parsley, oil, garlic, lemon zest and remaining salt and pepper until blended.
 Pour over shrimp mixture; toss to coat, adding enough reserved pasta water to moisten pasta.
 If desired, sprinkle with additional lemon zest and parsley.